-Martin Lewis on LPA Planning: Why It Should Be Essential
+Martin Lewis on LPA Planning

 21st February 2025

-His reasoning is simple.
+His reasoning is pretty simple.
 A will protects you after death.
 A lasting power of attorney protects you while you are still alive.

 That distinction matters more than many people realise.